 How do you use eyeshadow brushes?

-First, sweep a neutral shade over your lids with a medium brush.
-Then take a darker color and apply it to the inner corners of your eyelids using a smaller brush.
-Next, apply a lighter shadow above the crease and up toward your brow bone.
-Finally, blend everything together with a soft medium-to-large brush.
+Start by sweeping a neutral shade over your lids with a medium brush, then take a darker color and apply it to the inner corners of your eyelids using a smaller brush.
+Next, apply a lighter shadow above the crease and up toward your brow bone, then finish by blending everything with a soft medium-to-large brush.

 How do you clean eyeshadow brushes?